 2018/01/25: Final fee is determined and an invoice for the testing fee (see section 6) will be sent by the test facility.

 2018/02/15: Coded test material shall be available at the test site.
-By this date, confirmation of the purchase order shall be received.
+By this date, confirmation of the purchase order or payment shall be received.

-2018/03/??: Subjective assessment starts
+2018/03/01: Subjective assessment starts

-2018/03/??: Registration of documents describing the proposals
+2018/04/02: Registration and submission of documents describing the proposals

-2018/04/??: Submission of documents

-2018/04/??: Cross-checking of bitstreams and binary decoders (participation mandatory for proponents)
+2018/04/11: Cross-checking of bitstreams and binary decoders (participation mandatory for proponents)